-SDM and Scrubgrass LP collectively are, and are generally referred to herein as, the accounting predecessor of the issuer, Stronghold Inc. Stronghold Inc. is the audited financial reporting entity following the Reorganization.
+SDM and Scrubgrass LP collectively are, and are generally referred to herein as, the accounting predecessor of the issuer, Stronghold Inc. Stronghold Inc. will be the audited financial reporting entity following the Reorganization.

-The unaudited pro forma financial information of Stronghold Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the historical combined financial statements of our accounting predecessor and its subsidiaries included elsewhere in this prospectus.
-These pro forma adjustments give effect to the Reorganization and the consummation of the IPO (assuming shares of our Class A common stock are issued and sold in the IPO at an initial public offering price of \$ per share of Class A common stock, which is the midpoint of the price range set forth on the cover page of the prospectus used in connection with the IPO (which we refer to as the "IPO Prospectus"), and that the underwriters do not exercise their option to purchase additional shares of Class A common stock in the IPO), as if they had occurred on January 1, 2020, in the case of the unaudited pro forma condensed combined Statement of operations data, and as of December 31, 2020, in the case of the unaudited pro forma condensed combined Financial Information" for a complete description of the adjustments and assumptions underlying the pro forma financial information included in this prospectus.
+The unaudited pro forma financial information of Stronghold Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the historical consolidated financial statements of our accounting predecessor and its subsidiaries included elsewhere in this prospectus.
+These pro forma adjustments give effect to the Reorganization and the consummation of this offering as if they had occurred on January 1, 2020, in the case of the unaudited pro forma consolidated statement of operations data, and as of December 31, 2020, in the case of the unaudited pro forma consolidated balance sheet.
+See "Unaudited Pro Forma Consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the pro forma financial information included in this prospectus.

 Certain monetary amounts, percentages and other figures included in this prospectus have been subject to rounding adjustments.
 Percentage amounts included in this prospectus have not in all cases been calculated on the basis of such rounded figures, but on the basis of such amounts prior to rounding.
-For this reason, percentage amounts in this prospectus may vary from those obtained by performing the same calculations using the figures in our combined financial statements included elsewhere in this prospectus.
+For this reason, percentage amounts in this prospectus may vary from those obtained by performing the same calculations using the figures in our consolidated financial statements included elsewhere in this prospectus.
 Certain other amounts that appear in this prospectus may not sum due to rounding.